rwxrob/zet/docs/1910/README.md

 # 🧘Yoga Log

+***Wednesday, January 18, 2023, 1:21:38AM EST***

+Today was a disaster.
+My health is completely crashing.
+I've definitely over-trained.
+I fucking hate being 55 (with regard to my health).
+I have to take it slower, but I'm not going to stop, damn it!

 ***Tuesday, January 17, 2023, 9:15:05AM EST***

 Yesterday I did only one sun A. But I biked a ton the day before, which was my "yoga" for that day.
 Could hardly walk after.
 It was glorious.